awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-access.md

 ## Allow Full control NTFS ACL permissions removed<a name="removed-allow-full-control"></a>

-If you remove **Allow Full control** NTFS ACL permissions for the SYSTEM user on a folder that you shared, that share can become inaccessible\.
+If you remove **Allow Full control** NTFS ACL permissions for the SYSTEM user on a folder that you shared, that share can become inaccessible and any file system backups taken from that point onwards may not be usable\.

 You will need to re\-create the affected file share\.
-For more information, see [File Shares](managing-file-shares.md)\.
+For more information, see [File shares](managing-file-shares.md)\.
 After you recreate the folder or share, you can map and use the Windows file shares from your compute instances\.

 ## Can't access a file system using an on\-premises client<a name="non-private-ips-onprem"></a>